Tinche/shortener/README.md

 URLs (like 'google.com', as opposed to 'https://google.com') won't actually work, since the browser will think the redirect is local.

 Did my best to *not* skip on the comments.
+There's one unit test included too.

 The project is using the new Go dep tool for dependency management.
 See the Dockerfile for details.
 The Dockerfile uses the new multi-stage build feature,